linasjasinauskas/router-base/README.md

 ##RouterBase parameters

 1. routes - an Array of routes configs, the only required parameter
+2. generateQuery - overrides default string query generate with your own custom function
-2. defaultMethods - what methods available for routes, `['GET', 'POST', 'PUT', 'DELETE']` by default
+3. defaultMethods - what methods available for routes, `['GET', 'POST', 'PUT', 'DELETE']` by default
-3. defaultSchemes - what schemes available for routes, `['http', 'https']` by default
+4. defaultSchemes - what schemes available for routes, `['http', 'https']` by default
-4. symbols.parametersDelimiters.
+5. symbols.parametersDelimiters.
 By default, `.` and `/` can be used as parameters delimiters in paths
-5. symbols.parameterStart, default value is '\{'
+6. symbols.parameterStart, default value is '\{'
-6. symbols.parameterMatcher, default value is '.*?'
+7. symbols.parameterMatcher, default value is '.*?'
-7. symbols.parameterEnd, default value is '\}'
+8. symbols.parameterEnd, default value is '\}'

 ##Where is tests?
 Of course, in `test` folder.
 Use `npm test` to run.